 Most high-quality nibs are made of gold.
 But pure gold (24K, or 1000 by European measure) is no good; it is too soft, malleable, and ductile.
 But when it is alloyed in appropriate proportions with suitable combinations of other elements (silver, copper, nickel, etc.) it becomes harder and exhibits other desirable properties such as the ability to be tempered.

 It happens that there is a gray zone in the range of alloys when measured by gold content.
 That zone falls around 14K (585).
 Alloys containing significantly more gold tend to lack some desirable qualities, most especially flexibility (the resilience to bend significantly and return to the original shape over and over again).
 Many 18K (750) nibs, for instance, are springy (“soft”), but that’s not true flexibility.
 People who believe the sales hype frequently end up sending their 18K nibs out for repair after they’ve sprung them by applying more pressure than the nibs could handle.
-As a rule, 18K alloys are too soft — bending too easily and staying bent — or too hard, resisting until the point of catastrophic failure.
+During the Golden Age, from about the end of World War I to the beginning of World War II, French makers produced some wonderful flexible 18K nibs; but as a rule, modern 18K alloys are too soft — bending too easily and staying bent — or too hard, resisting until the point of catastrophic failure.
 This is why responsible nib technicians refuse to add flexibility to 18K nibs.